suiet/wallet-kit/website/docs/components/ConnectButton.md

 ## Description

-If you use ConnectButton in your App, you'll get all of features of kit, such as modal, connect, disconnect and so on.
-Use ConnectButton component is also the simplest way to integrate suiet wallet kit.
+If you use `ConnectButton` in your App, you'll get all of features of kit, such as modal, connect, disconnect and so on.
+Use `ConnectButton` component is also the simplest way to integrate Suiet wallet kit.

 ## Example